Nothing gets the attention of visitors to our Canongate shop like the fur and leather pouches hanging on our walls.

 Designed to meet the growing need for ‘transitional’ highlandwear, which can be worn to both informal and formal occasions, Semi Dress sporrans are a popular choice with gentlemen looking for a luxurious ‘one stop’ solution that marries traditional craftsmanship to contemporary needs.

 Semi Dress sporrans are the twin flame of Holyrood jackets.
-They will also look beautiful with a Tweed, and are a popular choice for grooms, reluctant to go full-on Dress sporran.
-Older men may choose to pair a Semi Dress with an Argyll.
+They look beautiful with a Tweed, and are a popular choice for grooms, reluctant to go full-on Dress sporran.

 Shop Semi Dress Sporrans